 This article first appeared in the Viewpoint section of the Volume 23 /Number 4 issue of the Christian Research Journal.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org

 How long can a free republic exist in the absence of the worldview that gave birth to it?
 The recent presidential election and its tangled aftermath were not just about politics.
 They were about worldviews gone awry.